DmitriySemenov/SDCE_Project3_Traffic_Sign_Classifier/README.md

 For each image, I've decided to plot sample images of the top 5 classes with the probability percentage value shown on top of them.

-For the first image of the 70 km/h speed limit sign, the model is absolutely sure it's a 70 km/h speed limit sign (probability of 100%).
+For the first image (70 km/h speed limit sign), the model is absolutely sure it's a 70 km/h speed limit sign (probability of 100%).

 ![alt text][image12]
 ![alt text][image13]

 The next best candidate is a 20 km/h speed limit sign.
 It makes sense as a 2 looks similar to a 7, but the probability of that is very small.

-For the second image of the stop sign, the model is absolutely sure it's a stop sign (probability of 100%).
+For the second image (stop sign), the model is absolutely sure it's a stop sign (probability of 100%).

 ![alt text][image14]
 ![alt text][image15]

 The other options do not make much sense to me, but their probabilites are very very low.

-For the third image of the right-of-way sign, the model is again absolutely sure it's a right-of-way sign (probability of 100%).
+For the third image (right-of-way sign), the model is again absolutely sure it's a right-of-way sign (probability of 100%).

 ![alt text][image16]
 ![alt text][image17]

 The other 4 options do have some features in common with the actual sign, such as triangular shape of the sign and the shape in the middle of the sign that looks similar.
 Their probabilites are still very very low, so the model is very certain about the prediction.

-For the fourth image of the priority road sign, the model is absolutely sure it's a priority road sign (probability of 100%).
+For the fourth image (priority road sign), the model is absolutely sure it's a priority road sign (probability of 100%).

 ![alt text][image18]
 ![alt text][image19]

 The other options do not make much sense to me, but their probabilites are very very low.

-For the final image of the bumpy road sign, the model is absolutely sure it's a bumpy road sign (probability of 100%).
+For the final image (bumpy road sign), the model is absolutely sure it's a bumpy road sign (probability of 100%).

 ![alt text][image20]
 ![alt text][image21]